 Did you know?

-In the City's 2017 community survey of households reported having a resident with a disability recognized by the Americans with Disabilities Act.
+In the City's most recent community survey of households reported having a resident with a disability recognized by the Americans with Disabilities Act.